 The Revival of Friends of Coopers Woods Put-in-Bay

-The people should have some participation and some influence on the actions of the Trustees To save the Woods, the Friends of Cooper’s Woods is going to need help.
+The people should have some participation and some influence on the actions of the Trustees To save the Woods, the Friends of Cooper’s Woods will need help.
 The only goal of the Friends is to protect and preserve Coopers Woods Put-in-Bay.
-If the DeRivera Park Trustees refuse to listen to the wishes of a majority of the people of South Bass Island, then the process to save Cooper’s Woods may involve significant legal fees.
-It is so simple, the DeRivera Park Trustees could place a conservation easement on the 18.7 acres and the property would be preserved and protected in a natural state forever!
+If the DeRivera Park Trustees refuse to listen to the wishes of most of South Bass Island’s people, the process to save Cooper’s Woods may involve significant legal fees.
+It is so simple, the DeRivera Park Trustees could place a conservation easement on the 18.7 acres, and the property would be preserved and protected in a natural state forever!

 The three DeRivera Park Trustees are Kelly Faris, George Stoiber, and Don Thwaite.
 Please contact them.
 Urge them to preserve and protect Cooper’s Woods.
 The next three meetings of the DeRivera Park Trust are Monday, Aug.
 14th, Monday, Sept.
 11th, and Monday, Oct.
 9, 2017.
 All meetings are held at 5 p.m. at the Put-in-Bay Ohio Town Hall.
 The Board of Directors of Friends of Cooper’s Woods: Roger Parker, Chair; Lisa Brohl, Glenn Cooper, Dustin Heineman, Scotty Jackson, Sue Latham.
 Marsha Parker, Martha Faris, Secretary; and Mary Parker, Treasurer.